FedericoZanotti/FedericoZanotti.github.io/_posts/2022-07-25-numbermind.md

 **Source Code**: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1lQVPdr7lQY1rew3nhn6ltAq6WV-nrwVF#scrollTo=X4l3oShq3fL0)

 Numbermind is a classic game in which two players challenge themselves and defend their intelligence.
-A player is the “Guardian” of a secret code composed by 5 positions and 9 possible digits to insert in every positions.
+A player is the **Guardian** of a **secret code** composed by 5 positions and 9 possible digits to insert in every positions.
 The other player has to guess the code for a limited number of trials using the feedback the other player gives him: every round the Guardian tell him how many digits in correct position the player guessed.
-The game implementation is done using SAT encoding, the process of transforming a problem into a Satisfiability problem, using basic knowledge of propositional logic.
+The game implementation is done using **SAT encoding**, the process of transforming a problem into a Satisfiability problem, using basic knowledge of propositional logic.
 In my case I had to implement two constraints:
 1. In every positions of the sequence there is only one digit
 2. Given the feedback of matches, only the number of guess can be true